-How to Choose a Paintbrush
+How to Choose the Right Paintbrush

 Purdy paintbrush dipped in white paint

-How to Choose a Paintbrush
+How to Choose the Right Paintbrush

 How to Select the Best Tool for Any Project